Emmanuelkimutai/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-Write a script that updates the score in the table Write a script that removes all records with score Write a script that computes the score average of all records in the table
+Write a script that updates the score in the table Write a script that removes all records with score Write a script that computes the score average of all records in the table Write a script that lists the number of records with the same score in the table